pcias/fifotibble/README.md

 # README #

-This is an R package with simple fifo valution helpers
+This is an R package with simple fifo valuation helpers

 ### What is this repository for? ###